tybottorff/bottorffdocs/notes/literature_notes.md

 ## Discussion
  - mouse destructive thyroiditis only induced by PD-1 blockade with prior immunization with thyroglobulin, so there's an involvement of activated memory cells specific for thyroglobulin in irAEs (memory CD4<sup>+</sup> T cells induced by previous immunization with thyroglobulin activated by PD-1 blockade and cause irAE)
  - CD4<sup>+</sup> T cells can show cytotoxic characteristics in some chronic inflammatory diseases and cancer
+# CD4 T cells and toxicity from immune checkpoint blockade
+ - review of a paper I've read
 # CD8<sup>+</sup> CD103<sup>+</sup> PD1<sup>+</sup> TIM3<sup>+</sup> T cells in glioblastoma microenvironment correlate with prognosis
  - Trm cells
 # CD8<sup>+</sup> lymphocyte infiltration is a specific feature of colitis induced by immune checkpoint inhibitors